MyDeLife/TwOp/README.md

 <br>

 ### User API Key
-The application saves the [OpenAI API key](https://platform.openai.com/docs/api-reference/introduction) from the user in the local storage via the `saveKey()` function.
+The app saves the [OpenAI API key](https://platform.openai.com/docs/api-reference/introduction) from the user in the local storage via the `saveKey()` function.
 The code contains a function `getKey()` that retrieves the key from storage and decodes it.

 >```
 >const getKey = () => {